A Different Kind of Truth: Release and packaging

 The cover artwork was designed by Los Angeles-based Smog Design, following a concept sent by Roth.
 Smog co-owner John Heiden picked the image, featuring a New York Central Railroad J-3A Dreyfuss Hudson steam locomotive, photographed by Robert Yarnall Richie, from the Southern Methodist University's photo library, stating he chose it because "Richie's angle on the photo makes it look like the locomotive is in motion and coming off the page."
 Aside from the reversed angle of the train, the artwork shares similarities to the 1975 Commodores album Movin' On.
 The booklet includes Roth's hand-written lyrics for the songs.
 Regarding the title, Eddie stated that he liked it because "there's always their reality of what other people think, and there's just the different kind of truth, which is the real truth."

+On September 3, 2026, it was announced that A Different Kind of Truth would be back in print on October 23, released on CD and as well as a 2LP set pressed on 180-gram vinyl in a double gatefold package.
+A limited edition crystal-clear vinyl version is also set to be released to indie retail stores.

 Tour

 After performing three warm-up shows at Cafe Wha? in New York City, Henson Studios in Hollywood, California, and The Forum in Inglewood, California, Van Halen began their A Different Kind of Truth Tour in Louisville, Kentucky on February 18.
 This tour consisted of 46 shows, ending on June 26 in New Orleans, and was the eighth-most-lucrative concert tour of 2012, with a total gross of $54,425,548 and attendance of 522,296.
 A second North American leg was cancelled, with the band claiming exhaustion.
 This was followed by the postponement of three Japanese concerts, as Eddie underwent emergency surgery to treat diverticulitis.

 In 2013, Van Halen performed the rescheduled Japanese concerts, along with headlining gigs at three festivals: Stone Music Festival in Sydney (the band's first concert in Australia since 1998), Rock USA at Ford Festival Park in Oshkosh, Wisconsin, and the California Mid-State Fair in Paso Robles.